FoxInFlame/MyAnimeListAdder/README.md

 Official QuickMyAnimeList website is at https://www.foxinflame.tk/QuickMyAnimeList

 ## Webstore
+**It might go on the Web Store, thanks to a very kind friend called Ampharos!**

 I will not put this Chrome Extension on the webstore, simply because I don't want to pay the initial $5 fee.

 Although, I do have a feeling that this might become pretty popular if it was uploaded, due to the low amount of features for the existing apps related to MyAnimeList.